cypress-io/cypress-documentation/content/guides/references/best-practices.md

 - There was no performance penalty splitting up multiple tests because they run really fast

-Why you shouldn't do this in Cypress:
+Why you shouldn't do this in End-to-End tests:

 - Writing integration tests is not the same as unit tests
 - You will always know (and can visually see) which assertion failed in a large